ibm-cloud-docs/account/faqs-iam.md

 A resource group is a logical container for resources.
 When a resource is created, you assign it to a resource group and the resource can't be moved.

-An access group is used to easily organize a set of users and service IDs into a single entity to make access assignments easy.
+An access group is used to easily organize a set of users, service IDs, and trusted profiles into a single entity to make access assignments easy.
 You can assign a single policy to an access group to grant all members those permissions.
-If you have more than one user or service ID that needs the same access, create an access group instead of assigning the same access multiple times per individual user or service ID.
+If you have more than one user or service ID that needs the same access, create an access group instead of assigning the same access multiple times per individual user, service ID, or trusted profile.

 By using both resource groups and access groups, you can streamline the access assignment policy by assigning a limited number of policies.
 You can organize all of the resources a specific group of users and service IDs needs access to in a single resource group, group all the users or service IDs into an access group, and then assign a single policy that grants access to all resources in the resource group.